-Third-Degree Laceration
+Fourth-Degree Laceration

-What is a third-degree laceration?
+What is a fourth-degree laceration?

-A third-degree laceration is a tear in the vagina and perineum (the area between the vagina and the anus) a woman can have after delivering a baby.
-These tears happen when the vagina and surrounding tissue stretch during delivery.
-This tear extends from the first layer of the vagina into the muscles of the vagina, and also into the muscles of the anal sphincter (a muscle that controls bowel movements).
-These tears are less common.
-A woman is at risk for a third-degree tear during her first vaginal delivery, if she delivered her baby in the face-up position, had a vacuum or forceps delivery, had an episiotomy (a cut into the vagina at the time of delivery), if her baby weighed more than 8 pounds, or if she is of Asian ethinicity.
+A fourth-degree laceration is the least common tear.
+This tear extends from the first layer of the vagina into the muscles of the vagina, through the muscles of the anal sphincter (a muscle that controls bowel movements), and into the rectum.
+A woman is at risk for a fourth-degree tear during her first vaginal delivery, if she delivered her baby in the face-up position, had a vacuum or forceps delivery, had an episiotomy (a cut into the vagina and at the time of delivery), her baby weighed more than 8 pounds, or if she is of Asian ethinicity.
 Most women recover well on their own, but some need additional help.